skypjack/entt/docs/md/entity.md

 ### Organizer

-The `organizer` class template offers minimal support (but sufficient in many cases) for creating an execution graph from functions and their requirements on resources.<br/>
+The `organizer` class template offers support for creating an execution graph from a set of functions and their requirements on resources.<br/>
 The resulting tasks aren't executed in any case.
 This isn't the goal of this tool.
 Instead, they are returned to the user in the form of a graph that allows for safe execution.

-The functions are added in order of execution to the organizer.
-Free functions and member functions are supported as template parameters, however there is also the possibility to pass pointers to free functions or decayed lambdas as parameters to the `emplace` member function:
+All functions are added in order of execution to the organizer:

 ```cpp
 entt::organizer organizer;